 My 7 year old son (soon to be 8!) is absolutely crazy about anything STEM related.
 I was able to keep up with his insatiable curiosity for a long time.
 Now he’s expressed interest in circuitry and coding and those just aren’t my area of expertise.

 Thank goodness there are now amazing STEM-focused subscription boxes for kids that can fill in the gaps and continue feeding my child’s natural interests!

-A month ago, I reached out to six STEM subscription services to have them send trial boxes for my son and I to experience.
-If you’ve read this blog long enough, you know that there’s no way I’d give you all an opinion on these STEM subscription boxes without having seen them first!
-Here are the boxes I reviewed:
+A month ago, I reached out to six STEM subscription box services.
+You know that there’s no way I’d give you an opinion without having seen them first!
+Here are the boxes:[feast_advanced_jump_to]